By Geoffrey Chang

 Bearing the brunt of this double burden takes its toll.
 As the following facts reveal, these carers are often forced to sacrifice their own quality of life, mental health and financial wellbeing.
 Since many don’t even identify as carers, we’ll all do well to appreciate the efforts of those who deal with this especially heavy workload.

 A staggering number of people have the dual duty of child-rearing responsibilities and aiding their elderly family members.
-The majority (62%) are women, making up around 800,000 sandwich carers.
+The majority (62%) are women, making up around 800,000 of these carers.
 The ONS cites increasing life expectancy and more women having children when they’re older as possible factors for this generation squeeze.

 2. 1 in 3 report a detrimental effect on their mental health2

-Our recent YouGov survey revealed more than a quarter of sandwich carers experience a negative impact on their mental wellbeing.
+Our recent YouGov survey revealed more than a quarter of these carers experience a negative impact on their mental wellbeing.
 This is backed up by ONS data from the last few years.
 According to their figures for 2016 to 2017, sandwich carers are “more likely to experience symptoms of mental ill-health – which can include anxiety and depression – than the general population.”

 Not enough hours in the day?
-Take a minute to think of the sandwich carers who have double the responsibility and half the time.
+Take a minute to think of the carers who have double the responsibility and half the time.
 Too busy caring for others, they often don’t have the time or mental capacity to plan for their own futures, let alone save for retirement.

 4. 42% spend 10+ hours a week caring2